-Most, if not all, businesses depend heavily on their equipment, from technology like security systems and electronic cash registers to critical utilities like boilers and hot water units.
+Most, if not all, small businesses depend heavily on their equipment, from technology like security systems and electronic cash registers to critical utilities like boilers and hot water units.
 As such, when any of that equipment breaks down, business owners can be saddled with both the costs of repairs and the loss of income if operations come to a halt.

 Equipment breakdown insurance covers these losses, including repairs and replacements, service and income interruptions, the loss of perishable goods, data restoration, and even the cleanup of hazardous substances released in a covered loss.

 A standard commercial property policy may not cover the loss of certain personal property in transit such as antiques, paintings, statues, jewelry, items used for sales presentations or equipment you take to a job site – and this is where inland marine insurance comes in handy.

 Contrary to what the “marine” in its name implies, inland marine insurance covers cargo transfers that take place on land.
 This includes losses due to theft, vandalism, breakage, and other damages that may take place in transit.